Azure/azure-kusto-microhack1/README.md

 - Cluster name: Must be unique for each participant.
 Call it: <youralias>microhackadx (cluster name must begin with a letter and contain lowercase alphanumeric characters.)
 - Region: France Central
 -	Enable performance update (EngineV3): keep the default (enabled)
 -	Compute specification: For a production system, select the specification that best meets your needs (storage optimized or compute optimized).
-For this Microhack we can use ‘Compute optimized’, Extra small (2 cores), Standard_D11_v2.
+For this Microhack we can use the Dev (No SLA) SKU. </br>
 With various compute SKU options to choose from, you can optimize costs for the performance and hot-cache requirements for your scenario.
 If you need the most optimal performance for a high query volume, the ideal SKU should be compute-optimized.
 If you need to query large volumes of data with relatively lower query load, the storage-optimized SKU can help reduce costs and still provide excellent performance.
-You can read more about ADX’s SKU types [here](https://docs.microsoft.com/en-us/azure/data-explorer/manage-cluster-choose-sku)
+You can read more about ADX’s SKU types [here](https://docs.microsoft.com/en-us/azure/data-explorer/manage-cluster-choose-sku).
 - Availability zones: keep the default.
 Move to the next tab (“Scale”).
 Choose how to scale your resource.
 Select the “Optimized autoscale” option.
 It’s always recommended to use this option.
 Optimized Autoscale is a built-in feature that helps clusters perform their best when demand changes.
 Optimized Autoscale enables your cluster to be performant and cost effective by adding and removing instances based on demand.
 For this microhack keep the default values (Minimum instance count == 2, Maximum instance count == 3)